daizutabi/mkapi/docs/numpy_style.md

 ![mkapi](numpy_style.ExampleClass)

-In this example, notice that:
+In this example, note that:

 * Docstring of `__init__` function is treated as a class-level docstring.
 * Type annotation using `typing` package (`List` and `Tuple` in this case) is converted into readable style.
 So far, only `List` and `Tuple` are supported.